arc-securitas/webapp/README.md

 ## Routes
-This application uses Express for routing frontent requests to the NodeJS server.
+This application uses Express for routing frontend requests to the NodeJS server.

 ### Route Actions
 - Setting up routes file for a table/collection
   - When a new table/collection is added to the database, a file must be set up to store all the routes associated with the table/collection.
 - Creating a new route
-  - If there is a user request that needs to supported and is not part of the currently supported requests, then create a new route.
+  - If there is a user request that needs to be supported and is not part of the currently supported requests, then create a new route.
 - Modifying a route
-  - If there needs to be change in the way a user request is handled, then modify the route that handles that request
+  - If there needs to be a change in the way a user request is handled, then modify the route that handles that request
 - Using a route
   - When the frontend user sends a request, use an existing route to handle the request.